fiekzz/DSA-A2/README.md

 Still in beta

-To do:
+- Bracket function using recursive
-- bracket system
+- Need testing
-  - prefer to use recursion
+- Update to 01155046571 (fikri)
-- documentation